EddyRivasLab/eddyrivaslab.github.io-src/content/pages/modifying-this-website.md

 ###Escaping Markdown markup characters
 Markdown uses symbols such as '\#' and '\_' to control how a document is formatted.
 If you want the symbol to appear in your guide, you need to "escape" it by putting a backslash before the symbol, which tells Markdown not to treat the character as a command.
 One exception to this is the &dollar; symbol.
 This is a special case where the normal escaping process doesn't work.
 Instead, you need to use the HTML escape sequence &amp;dollar; to insert a dollar sign.

+###Including HTML
+Markdown will pass through HTML control sequences without changing them, so you can insert HTML commands in your document and they'll be copied into the HTML pages that Markdown creates.
+This can allow you to do some things that can't be done with Markdown alone. <span class="marginnote">For example, to add a margin note like this one, you can use the $lt;span class="marginnote"$gt; I'm a marginnote $lt;/span$gt; syntax.</span>